Hanwha Group: 2000 to present

 In 2002, Hanwha expanded into the life insurance industry by acquiring Korea Life Insurance.
 From 2007–present, Hanwha is undergoing global expansion.
 Hanwha acquired Azdel, an American company in 2007 and established a PVC plant in Ningbo, Zhejiang, China in 2011.
 Hanwha Q CELLS was launched in 2012.
 In 2014, Hanwha acquired Samsung Techwin, Samsung Thales, and Samsung Total.
 Since 2019, Hanwha is operating the largest solar module plant (1.7 GW) in the United States; It is located in Dalton, Georgia.
 As of 2019, Hanwha has a total of 466 affiliates, 84 being domestic and 382 overseas.
 Hanwha completed its take over of Daewoo Shipbuilding & Marine Engineering (DSME), renaming it Hanwha Ocean in 2023.

+In April 2026, Hanwha Group rose to fifth place among Korea’s business conglomerates.

 Controversy

 In 2011, Kim Seung-yeon, the current chairman of the Hanwha Group, was fined 5.1 billion KRW and was jailed for 4 years on charges of embezzlement and breach of trust.